First published 2/27/23 Updated 2/15/2025

 A great book on this is Set Adrift, which explores this topic in depth.
 It helped understand the roots of that term and that deconstruction was not my goal, but rather a refining or reformation of my faith.
 It also helped me reflect on how much of modern faith expression is shaped by shifting cultural norms rather than historical continuity.

-The Role of History and Authority
+The Beauty and Necessity of Authority

 A Faith That Can Endure